-- Request for Reconsideration of Original Claim – If your initial claim was denied, your first step should be to request consideration.
+- Request for Reconsideration of Original Claim – If your initial claim was denied, your first step should be to request reconsideration.
 Reconsideration of an initial SSDI claim is performed by a medical consultant and examiner who were not involved in the initial denial decision.
 If your claim is still denied, you must request an Administrative Law Judge (ALJ) hearing.

 - Request for Reconsideration of Continuing Disability Claim – If you were already receiving SSDI benefits and the Social Security Administration cut you off after a Continuing Disability Review (CDR), you need to request a reconsideration of your Continuing Disability Claim.
 This occurs at a hearing with a disability hearing officer.

 - Administrative Law Judge (ALJ) Hearing – If your Request for Reconsideration is denied, you will need to request a hearing with an ALJ within 60 days.
-ALJs are attorneys working for the Social Security Administration’s Office of Hearings and Appeals, and statistics show that they grant an average of 67% of the claims that reach them.
+ALJs are attorneys working for the Social Security Administration's Office of Hearings and Appeals, and statistics show that they grant an average of about 55% of the claims that reach them.

 - Appeals Council – If your ALJ hearing was not successful, you can request for the Appeals Council to review it.
-They will look to see whether or not the ALJ’s decision was supported by enough evidence.
+They will look to see whether or not the ALJ's decision was supported by enough evidence.
 However, your chance of winning at the Appeals Council is slim.
-Most people only file a request with the Council to exhaust every appeal avenue with the SSA before suing them in Federal Court.
+Most people only file a request with the Appeals Council to exhaust every appeal avenue with the SSA before suing them in Federal Court.

-- Federal Court Review – If you have tried all of the above appeal options, and your claim is still not granted, you can choose to file a lawsuit in a U.S. district court.
+Federal Court Review – If you have tried all of the above appeal options, and your claim is still not granted, you can choose to file a lawsuit in a U.S. District Court.
 Disability cases are heard by federal judges without a jury.